assetto-corsa-web/acweb/README.md

 1. download the latest release
 2. upload it to your server and unzip it
-3. update your MySQL database (migration scripts can be found in db/mig_FROMVERSION_TOVERSION.sql)
+3. update your MySQL database (migration scripts can be found in schema/mysql mig_FROMVERSION_TOVERSION.sql)
 4. start it

 For Docker pull the latest release, execute the migration script(s) and start it.